xiaoh/para-database-for-PIML/README.md

   * mean pressure field,
   * mean velocities fields, and
   * second order statistics of velocities (i.e., the Reynolds stress fields)
+  * mean dissipation rate (only for data uploaded on April 15, 2021 or later)
 - Note: instantaneous data and higher order statistics are *not* saved during our simulations; these data would require very large storage spaces.

 ### Additional data uploaded on April 15, 2021: